 Soraya Jiménez (Weightlifting)

-Specialist in weightlifting, Soraya won gold medal at the Olympic Games in Sydney 2000, becoming the first Mexican woman to achieve it.
+Specialist in weightlifting, Soraya won a gold medal at the Olympic Games in Sydney in 2000, becoming the first Mexican woman to achieve it.

 Mil Máscaras or Thousand Masks (Wrestling)

 Mil Mascaras is considered one of the greatest figures of Mexican wrestling and one of the greatest exponents of pankration alongside El Santo and Blue Demon.
 He is part of the WWE Hall of Fame.
 He was the first fighter originally from Mexico and masked in receiving this commemoration.
 He is also remembered for being the first gladiator to fight at Madison Square Garden in incognito.